Medically reviewed on December 13, 2016.

 Tell your doctor if you use insulin.
 Taking glimepiride and pioglitazone while you are using insulin may increase your risk of serious heart problems.

-This list is not complete and many other medicines can increase or decrease the effects of glimepiride and pioglitazone on lowering your blood sugar.
+Many other medicines can increase or decrease the effects of glimepiride and pioglitazone on lowering your blood sugar.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about Duetact (glimepiride / pioglitazone)